NREL/SOEP-QSS/README.md

 * FMU simulation support.
 * FMU-QSS generation and simulation of FMU-ME.
 * Support a mix of different QSS solvers.
-* Support traditional discrete-time solvers.
+* Support for traditional discrete-time solvers.

 ## Design